John R. Wooden Award

-The awards, given by the Los Angeles Athletic Club, are named in honor of John Wooden, the 1932 national collegiate basketball player of the year from Purdue.
+The awards are given by the Los Angeles Athletic Club.
+They are named in honor of John Wooden, the 1932 national collegiate basketball player of the year from Purdue.
 Wooden later taught and coached men's basketball at Indiana State and UCLA.
-Coach Wooden, whose teams at UCLA won ten NCAA championships, was the first man to be inducted into the Naismith Memorial Basketball Hall of Fame as a player and coach.
-His 1948 Indiana State team was the NAIB (now NAIA) National Finalist.
+Coach Wooden, whose UCLA teams won 10 NCAA Division I championships, was the first man to be inducted into the Naismith Memorial Basketball Hall of Fame as both a player and a coach.
+His 1947–48 Indiana State team was the NAIA national runner-up.

-The award, which was originally given only to male athletes, was first given in 1977.
-Starting in 2004, the award was extended to women's basketball.
-Additionally, the Legends of Coaching Award was presented first in 1999.